Skip to Content

 Pan Fried Skate Wings with Prosecco and Caper Sauce

-Pan fried skate wings are a great easy way to “up” your fish cooking game and these come with a delicious prosecco and caper butter sauce.
+Pan-fried skate wings are a great, easy way to "up" your fish cooking game, and these come with a delicious prosecco and caper butter sauce.

-There is no reason to be intimidated by cooking fresh fish, these ray wings are pretty much foolproof and cook in well under 30 minutes!
+There is no reason to be intimidated by cooking fresh fish; these ray wings are pretty much foolproof and cook in well under 30 minutes!

 Pan fried skate wings served with a prosecco and caper butter sauce.